wiseman-timelord/ImpExpPsd1/README.md

 }

 $data | Export-PowerShellData1 -Path 'C:\path\to\your\file.psd1'
+or
+$data | Export-PowerShellData1 -Path 'C:\path\to\your\file.psd1' -Name
 ```

 ### NOTATION
 - There is a "Export-PowerShellDataFile" on GitHub, however, mine will be, better than, that cmdlet and the standard "Import-PowerShellDataFile" cmdlet.
 The GitHub export psd cmdlet is [here](https://github.com/rhubarb-geek-nz/PowerShellDataFile/), its v1.0 currently.
+- GPT4: "Both PowerShell and PowerShell Core do include the `Export-PowerShellDataFile` cmdlet..." (hallucination).
+- GPT4: "While Export-PowerShellDataFile can import nested hashtables or custom objects, the complexity of the data structure can lead to confusion or errors in interpretation."

 ## DISCLAIMER
 This software is not subject to the terms in my typically supplied License.Txt, as it is NOT an actual program.
 I want users to use these files HOWEVER they want, I am just trying to fix a blatant FATAL ERROR in PowerShell/PowerShellCore.
 Obviously if your computer blows up, then you must accept, that is more likely to be the box of TNT yer left on top of it.